Capstone-Projects-2025-Spring/project-piggyback-learning-team-2/README.md

 ## High-Level Requirements
 - The platform will integrate interactive quizzes that appear during video playback, assessing the child's understanding of the content.
 - Supplementary learning materials such as flashcards, notes, and images will be shown alongside videos to reinforce learning.
-- Users will be able to track their progress and quiz results in real-time.
+- Users will be able to track their progress and quiz results in real time.
 - The platform will include easy user registration, login, and profile management for personalized experiences.
 - Immediate feedback will be provided after quiz responses, with explanations for incorrect answers.